cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 ![Identification of 36 protein biomarkers associated with risk of imminent lung cancer diagnosis among 731 cases and 731 matched controls](../images/blood-proteins/biomarkers-lung-cancer.png)

-This is from a different data set, but I include it for a few reasons.
-Lung cancer is one of the disease areas where circulating proteins are most informative.
-Our friend CEACAM5 reappears.
-Also, please appreciate the care that went into creating this figure.
-Compared to the other two volcano plots, this one shows _how its done_.

 ### Aging

 Proteomic aging clock predicts mortality and risk of common age-related diseases in diverse populations Argentieri et al, Nature Medicine, 2024